stephenfeather/klipper-backup/README.md

 - [WHam Bam Mutant](https://www.whambamsystems.com/pages/mutant)
 - [BIQU H2 V2S Direct Drive Extruder](https://amzn.to/42yuSOC)
 - [BIGTREETECH Smart Filament Detector V2.0](https://amzn.to/4iXn8LP)

+## Decisions
+- Decisions and choices were made with the best information available at the time.
+- The Hero Me part cooling system was and may still be one of the most efficient printable coolers available.
+However, it was abandoned by its creator and the community had to take it over.
+I began to lose faith in the patreon access around the time the magnetic connection unit was being developed.
+It is also rather large and bulky (forward of the hotend), so additional torque on the x axis connections and wheels.
+- Ender 3v2 was on sale for dirt cheap at Microcenter when I was starting out (50% off!) and it wasn't outdated at the time.
+- Bought Ender, so was stuck with Creality.
+My first resin printer was a Creality simply out of comfort.
+I see all the Chinese manufacturers about the same.
+You get what you pay for.
+- Modifying vs purchase: A lot has changed in the FDM space, and for production use I'd just buy a new Prussa or Bambu (get your crap together on 3rd party access!).
+But rebuilding a printer will force you to think more about what you need, what you want, and what could be possibe.
+- Adding Dual Z screws was probably one of the better choices made in everything.
+It helped to prevent right side sagging of the X-axis due to the weight of the heads.
+- The Pi4b still runs.
+Haven't found a need to upgrade it yet, although I do have a number of the new Pi5s (when in doubt, throw Pi!) running data collection for other projects and they are smoking!

  -----
  This backup is graciously provided by [Klipper-Backup](https://github.com/Staubgeborener/klipper-backup).
  Many thanks to that team for helping to automate all this.